 TradeZero is dedicated to making powerful trading tools as accessible as possible.
 You can trade for free or step up to more advanced plans when you have more money to invest.

 If you need more trading power, paid orders are only $0.0003 per share.
 Outgoing ACH transfers are just $5, and incoming wire transfers are free.
 You can read more about the low prices at TradeZero here or check out a full review of the platform here.

 2. Interactive Brokers

 Did you know that Interactive Brokers’ clients trade 10x more options than at other brokers?
 This comes as no surprise, as Interactive Brokers offers commissions on options from as low as USD 0.15 per US options contract.
-The IBKR Mobile App provides a seamless options trading experience for traders who want to manage their options on the go.
+IBKR’s recently introduced the Options Wizard in IBKR Mobile, IBKR GlobalTrader and IMPACT.
 They also offer sophisticated options trading tools through their professional trading platforms such as the Options Strategy Builder, which allows traders to create multi-leg combo orders on the fly.